config-syncer/config-syncer/docs/install.md

 ```

 ## Using Helm
-Kubed can be installed via [Helm](https://helm.sh/) using the [chart](/chart/kubed) included in this repository or from official charts repository.
+Kubed can be installed via [Helm](https://helm.sh/) using the [chart](/chart/kubed) included in this repository.
 To install the chart with the release name `my-release`:
 ```bash
 $ helm install chart/kubed --name my-release
 ```